mras0/mjs/README.md

 In fact, some things are downright terribly implemented; also no real programs were actually tested.

-Most ES1 and ES3 language features should be implemented (to some degree...), but many built-in functions and classes are either incomplete or missing.
-See the [TODO](TODO.md) file for details.
-It is likely that the missing pieces will only be added once they're needed (by me).
+Most ES1 and ES3 features should be implemented (to some degree...), but conformance is always work in progress.

+See the [TODO](TODO.md) file some of the known pain points.

 ## Building